huachaohuang/awesome-dbdev/README.md

 - [Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/)

+  In this practical and comprehensive guide, author Martin Kleppmann helps you navigate this diverse landscape by examining the pros and cons of various technologies for processing and storing data.
+Software keeps changing, but the fundamental principles remain the same.
+With this book, software engineers and architects will learn how to apply those ideas in practice, and how to make full use of data in modern applications.

 - [How does a relational database work](http://coding-geek.com/how-databases-work/) (2015)

 - [Elements Of Scale: Composing And Scaling Data Platforms](http://www.benstopford.com/2015/04/28/elements-of-scale-composing-and-scaling-data-platforms/) (2015)

+  Today’s data platforms range greatly in complexity.
+From simple caching layers or polyglotic persistence right through to wholly integrated data pipelines.
+There are many paths.
+They go to many different places.
+In some of these places at least, nice things are found.

+  So the aim for this talk is to explain how and why some of these popular approaches work.
+We’ll do this by first considering the building blocks from which they are composed.
+These are the intuitions we’ll need to pull together the bigger stuff later on.

 - [Apache Kafka, Samza, and the Unix Philosophy of Distributed Data](http://www.confluent.io/blog/apache-kafka-samza-and-the-unix-philosophy-of-distributed-data) (2015)

+  One of the things I realised while doing research for my book is that contemporary software engineering still has a lot to learn from the 1970s.
+As we’re in such a fast-moving field, we often have a tendency of dismissing older ideas as irrelevant – and consequently, we end up having to learn the same lessons over and over again, the hard way.
+Although computers have got faster, data has got bigger and requirements have become more complex, many old ideas are actually still highly relevant today.
+In this blog post I’d like to highlight one particular set of old ideas that I think deserves more attention today: the Unix philosophy.
+I’ll show how this philosophy is very different from the design approach of mainstream databases, and explore what it would look like if modern distributed data systems learnt a thing or two from Unix.

 ## System programming